dferrell30/Defender-KQL-Playbook/README.md

 ## 🛡️ Zero Trust Model

-This represents the pilliars of Microsoft Zero Trust.
-Please consider A.I. as a pilliar of Zero trust moving foward.
+This represents the pillars of Microsoft Zero Trust.
+As identity threats evolve, A.I. should also be considered an emerging pillar for detection and response.

 ![Zero Trust Diagram](./images/ZeroTrustSecurityFrameworkInfographic.png)